Artist and Writer

 2009’s The Sweet Dreams Book is the first book into which Laurie incorporated hidden pictures.
 She had so much fun doing it, that she used hidden pictures extensively in her 2011 Garden Alphabet book.

 Laurie Parker does NOT do school visits.
-Laurie GREATLY appreciates that teachers use her books in the classroom, but there are more schools in Mississippi than there are days in the year and she gets hundreds of requests a year.
-She would have to accept all invitations if she accepted one invitation, and she would not be able to keep being an artist if she became a full-time speaker!
+Laurie GREATLY appreciates that teachers use her books in the classroom, and that many children do book reports on her, but there are more schools in Mississippi than there are days in the year and she gets hundreds of requests a year.
+She would have to accept all invitations if she accepted one invitation, and she would not be able to keep being an artist and writer if she became a full-time speaker!
 Teachers are called to teach ...
 Laurie’s part of herself that she has given, her GIFT, is the books she creates...her calling is that of ARTIST and WRITER...

 Laurie with a REAL turtle that SHE saved while on her